 However, if there’s an issue with the thermocouple, the safety valve will shut even if the flame is still lit.

 Use the schedule service button to get back in hot water!

 Common thermocouple problems include:

-- Damaged thermocouple– If the above two aren’t the problem, the thermocouple may be malfunctioning and needs replacing.
-Get a professional to replace it for you.
+c) Damaged thermocouple– If the above two aren’t the problem, the thermocouple may be malfunctioning and needs replacing.

 2) Dirty pilot opening